akuma-phawx/akuma-phawx/README.md

 # Hey there, I'm Christopher - aka [akuma-phawx](https://github.com/akuma-phawx) <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 50px>

-## I'm a Developer and Gymnastics Athlete
+## I'm a Developer and Gymnastics Athlete from Greece

 - 🖥️ I'm currently working as a Fullstack Developer for Factset.
 - 🤲 I'm looking to collaborate with other developers in various projects.